 Another reason for starting churches is that our existing churches often have local traditions that are meaningful to the members but have little relevance to those who have not grown up in the church.
 A new church will begin new local traditions relevant for a new generation or culture.

 Most new churches grow rapidly as a result of bringing new people to Christ.
-Not surprisingly, the excitement of a new church in the area often spreads to surrounding churches – brining new life and vitality back into those congregations.
+Not surprisingly, the excitement of a new church in the area often spreads to surrounding churches – bringing new life and vitality back into those congregations.

 Path 1 is part of the Discipleship Ministries for The United Methodist Church and supports conferences in starting new churches.
 Find out more about Path 1 and new church starts in The United Methodist Church.

 For specific questions about new church starts see below.

 New Church Start Models

 The models used for starting new churches are many and varied.
 It’s important to note that:

 North Canton, OH 44720

 Toll Free: (800) 831-3972